 This document describes the school's approach to promoting positive mental health and wellbeing.
 This policy is intended as guidance for all staff including non-teaching staff and governors.

-This policy should be read in conjunction with our medical policy in cases where a pupil's mental health and wellbeing overlaps with or is linked to a medical issue and the SEND policy where a pupil has an identified special educational need.
-It also links to the following policies: Anti-bullying, Behaviour, First Aid & Medical Emergencies, Safeguarding and Dignity at Work.
+This policy should be read in conjunction with a range of policies where a pupil's mental health and wellbeing overlaps with or is linked to a medical issue, safeguarding or SEND: